• Share this on:

 European rules on company reporting

-The European Commission manages rules on the (financial) information that European companies must prepare and disclose.
-This legislation aims for comparable and high-quality financial information that gives a true and fair view of a company’s situation.
+The European Commission manages rules on the financial information that European companies must prepare and disclose.
+The goal is to have access to comparable and high-quality financial information that gives a true and fair view of a company’s situation.

 The European legislation on financial company reporting includes: